Mati365/brick-sims/README.md

-# lego-sims
+# brick-sims
-Sims like game where you build houses using LEGO bricks
+Sims like game where you build houses using LEGO-like bricks